 To use eXvisory you must sign in to our service using a Google (or other) account and allow eXvisory access to profile information for that account: for example your name, email address, nickname and profile image.
 We will not access personal profile information or give or sell it to third parties without your permission.

-Your answers to eXvisory troubleshooting questions may contain personal information: for example the make and model of your phone, or the name of your home WiFi network.
+Your answers to eXvisory assistant questions may contain personal information: for example the name of your home WiFi network (if you are using a mobile device troubleshooting assistant).
 We will make best efforts to secure this information and will not give or sell it to third parties.
 We may derive anonymous or aggregated data from your personal information for our own purposes, for example publishing the frequency of problems experienced by different mobile devices, but we will remove any personally identifiable information.

 eXvisory is hosted on Google infrastructure, so every interaction with eXvisory flows through Google servers.
 What does that mean?
 There's no short answer but see Google Privacy & Terms for the gory details.
 Our reading is that Google takes your privacy seriously.